ferenyl/GlazeVmScripts/Readme.md

 - prefix workspace name with monitor index
 - add bindings for focus workspace
-- add bindings for move to workspace
+- add bindings for move focused window to workspace

 ```
 workspaces: